 - Worry-Free Family – Your family won’t have to worry about money at all when you pass.
 There won’t be sibling rivalry, scrambling for money, or infighting.
 The focus will be on the family, not on money.

-How Life Insurance Can Provide Support For Final Expenses
+Ways that Insurance Can Provide Support for Final Expenses

 - Funeral Costs Can Be Very Expensive: